Elective Surgery Smarts

 Does his argument sound spot-on to you?
 Sharpen your sword of logic instead of letting a medical degree rob you of your common sense.
 Who did he put in control of his health?
 The doctor!
 Certainly, up to a point, we all must do this, but not by totally relinquishing control.

 Mom, who hated visiting doctors and taking medicine, went more to being creative and toughing it out when she had pain.
 In fact, like me, in her sixties, she had never taken prescription drugs regularly throughout her life.
 Eventually, she believed pain should go away, just like it came.
 She never complained, because then people would tell her to go to the doctor, especially my father.
 There was more.
-She didn’t want to hear that there was something serious wrong with her that would put her on what she called The Medical Merry-Go-Round.
+She didn’t want to hear that there was something seriously wrong with her that would put her on what she called The Medical Merry-Go-Round.
 Like my father, she rarely asked questions.

 If you are a middle-aged or younger man or women, you are likely to feel too busy and put off getting necessary medical attention.
 When you cave and go, you are likely to ask more questions and do much more research into your malady than your parents ever did.
 Use caution with Internet information!